IgnacioSalvarrey/tech-assessment/qa/homework/UX_FINDINGS.md

 **Impact:**
 Users may not have an obvious or convenient way to exit the modal without completing or cancelling the current action.

+## UX-07 — Available time slots cannot be reached with Tab

+**Area:** Session booking

+**Finding:**
+When booking a session, the available time slots cannot be reached or selected using the Tab key.

+**Impact:**
+Users who navigate the application using only the keyboard may not be able to select an available time slot and complete the booking.

+**Recommendation:**
+Make available time slots keyboard accessible and ensure they can receive focus and be selected using standard keyboard navigation.

 **Recommendation:**
 Provide a visible close button and consider allowing users to close the modal by clicking outside it or pressing the Escape key.